 The bill of sale proves the owner of a given item.
-This can be used in a court of law to demonstrate ownership for items such as vehicles, boats, motorcycles, and many more items.
+This can be used in a court of law to demonstrate ownership of items such as vehicles, boats, motorcycles, and many more.

-A legally binding bill of seller makes the lives of both buyers and sellers substantially easier.
+A legally binding bill of sale makes the lives of both buyers and sellers substantially easier.

 A vehicle bill of sale is a piece of paper that transfers the ownership of a vehicle from one party or parties (the Seller(s)) to another (the Buyer(s)).
 It is a document that varies somewhat in content depending on the location of the sale.
 You will need to review your state and local websites to ensure your bill of sale is obeying all laws and bylaws.
 It’s the sort of document one can easily draw up using a free car bill of sale template – it’s not that complex.
 You can simply download a free auto bill of sale from the internet and just fill it out (though do be sure you are using a reputable resource).
 However, you’ll want to have every one of your details in order before starting.

 If the seller issues a warranty, that means the seller is assuring the buyer of the property transfer.
 No one but the seller or the buyer may claim ownership of the vehicle.
-If the seller transfers without warranty , you are not providing this defense.
+If the seller transfers without warranty, he or she is not providing this defense.

 If you’re preparing to sell a vehicle, or even simply use it as an asset, you’ll need to have all your official paperwork in order.
 This means creating a vehicle bill of sale.
 Legally speaking, any bill of sale is a pretty heavy document.
 A vehicle bill of sale is no exception.
 Here are a few aspects to keep in mind when drawing yours up.

 Check your state laws

 Make all necessary disclaimers